Oracle SQL (Genius Series Book 21)

 The DREADED Product Join Results

-The Horrifying Cartesian Product Join
+Cartesian Product Join with Traditional Syntax

 The CROSS JOIN

-The CROSS JOIN Answer Set
+The SELF JOIN

-The Self Join with ANSI Syntax
+A SELF JOIN with ANSI Syntax

 An Associative Table is a Bridge that Joins Two Tables

-Answer – Can you Write the 3-Table Join to ANSI Syntax?
+Answer –Write the Three-Table Join to ANSI Syntax?

 Quiz – Can you Place the ON Clauses at the End?